eheyne/user-management/tutorial.md

 This code calls the underscore template function with two arguments, the first being the HTML found in the specified script tag.
 The second argument is some object that the template will interpolate.

 A common practice today in building SPAs is to remove the processing of templates from being real time to pre-compiling them before they are needed.
 This step in the tutorial we will take that compilation and move it into an application load event so that when the template is requested it is already compiled and ready for use.
+You can follow along with this tutorial and modify the `index.html` file in the root folder or you can look at the finished product for this step in the `1-inline-precompiled-templates` folder.

 In order to do this we will need a couple new functions.
+If you are following along, the below code can be dropped into the script tag where the `$.ajaxPrefilter` function can be found.

 ```javascript
   function init() {